If you’re old enough, the saying used to go: Milk, it does a body good.

 Milk naturally contains growth hormone as well as IGF-1 (insulin like growth factor-1) — both of which are designed to make animals get bigger.
 But there’s really no proof that the amount found in milk would contribute to obesity—nor is it enough to make you get jacked.
-(There is some proof that drinking milk after a workout can help you build muscle, mostly thanks to the protein content).
+(As we already mentioned, there is some proof that drinking milk after a workout can help you build muscle, mostly thanks to the protein content).

-While research is always evolving, for now the preponderance of evidence points to dairy being beneficial (or at least not harmful) for most people, says Webster.
+While research is always evolving, for now, the majority of evidence points to dairy being beneficial (or at least not harmful) for most people, says Webster.

-So if you’ve been thinking you might be better off going dairy free, or at least limiting it to an occasional treat, your hunch might be correct if you fall into one of the following categories:
+If you’ve been thinking you might be better off going dairy-free, or at least limiting it to an occasional treat, these might be good reasons for you to make a change.